-As the Mississippi ebbs and flows, Memphis is quickly becoming one of the most enticing cities you can call home.
+As the Mississippi ebbs and flows, living in Memphis is quickly becoming one of the most enticing cities you can call home.
 This City has grown from the home of the blues, bar-b-que, and Beale Street, into the bustling hub of commerce, art, history, architecture and all flavors of entertainment, that you see before you.

 With countless inspirations and the dreams of living your best life inevitably leading you down the path to Beale and beyond, the next question to solve is the one of where to lay your hat.
 Is it time to put down your roots and purchase a home in the Birthplace of Rock and Roll, or should you survey the city without a long commitment through renting?